Costa Rica Digital Nomad Visa: The Full Guide 2025

 Requirements for Dependants

-Spouses, common-law partners, children under twenty-five years old (or children of any age with disabilities), and/or seniors residing with the remote worker or service provider must provide the information outlined in items 1-4 for this specific sub-category.
+Spouses, common-law partners, children under 25 (or of any age with disabilities), and seniors living with the remote worker or service provider need to submit the required information listed in items 1–4 for this visa category.

-To access the relevant forms, applicants can visit the “Formularios según Trámite” section on this page.
-Depending on preference, forms can be submitted online via the Tramite Ya digital platform or in person at the central or regional offices of the General Directorate of Immigration (DGEM).
+You can find the necessary forms under the “Formularios según Trámite” section on the official website.
+Forms can be submitted online through the Tramite Ya platform or in person at DGEM’s central or regional offices—whichever works best for you.

-• Marriage certificate issued within the last six months.
+• A marriage certificate issued within the last six months.

-• Declaration or recognition of civil union issued within the last six months by the competent authority.
+• A declaration or recognition of a civil union issued within the last six months by the relevant authority.

-• Medical opinion confirming the disability status of dependents, if applicable.
+• A medical certificate confirming the disability of a dependent, if applicable.

 sloth hanging in a tree in costa rica